March 24

 No, Nationwide Coin and Bullion Reserve is not a scam.
 They are still operating and they won't be if they were a scam.
 However, the complains filed upon them can make you question the quality of their service.

 These are the reasons why I cannot recommend this company as there are a lot of other companies out there that you can trust.
-Augusta Precious Metals is one of those companies and I highly recommend you check them out.
+Goldco is one of those companies and I highly recommend you check them out.

 Do you have your own experience with this company?
 Feel free to share it with us below in the comments!